DSpace/RestContract/collections.md

 /api/core/collections/search/findSubmitAuthorizedByEntityType?entityType=<:entityType>
 /api/core/collections/search/findSubmitAuthorizedByEntityType?entityType=Publication

 retrieve all the collections that deal with the entity type 'Publication' where the current user is authorized to submit

 Return codes:

 * 200 OK - if the operation succeed
 * 400 Bad Request - if the entityType parameter is missing or invalid

 #### findSubmitAuthorizedByCommunity

 **/api/core/collections/search/findSubmitAuthorizedByCommunity?uuid=<:uuid>**

 The supported parameters are:

 * `query`: limit the returned collections to those with metadata values matching the query terms.
   The query is also used to build a prefix query.
 It can be used to implement an autosuggest feature over the collection name
 * `page`, `size` [see pagination](README.md#Pagination)
 * `uuid`: mandatory, the uuid of the community

 It returns the list of collections which are direct children of the specified community where the current user is authorized to submit

 Return codes:

 * 200 OK - if the operation succeeds
 * 400 Bad Request - if the uuid parameter is missing or invalid

 #### findSubmitAuthorizedByCommunityAndEntityType

-**/api/core/collections/search/findSubmitAuthorizedByCommunityAndEntityType?uuid=<:uuid>&query=<:query>&entityType=<:entityTypeLabel>**
+**/api/core/collections/search/findSubmitAuthorizedByCommunityAndEntityType?uuid=<:uuid>&query=<:query>&entityType=<:
+entityTypeLabel>**

 The supported parameters are:

 * page, size [see pagination](README.md#Pagination)
 * uuid: mandatory, the uuid of the community
 * entityType: mandatory, the label of the entity type field the collection must have

 It returns the list of collections where the current user is authorized to submit and deal with the request entity type